Frequently Asked Questions

 Can I work while taking practicum or internship?

-YES, you can work.
-However, keep in mind that completing the field hours for both practicum and internship will be similar to working a full time job.
-If you choose to work, you will have to work in the evenings or weekends.
+You can work, however, keep in mind that completing the field hours for internship will be similar to working a full-time job.
 In addition, your personal work schedule will not be allowed to interfere with the internship hours.

 Will I get my first choice for placement?